bsef19m521/Course-Assignments-Introduction-to-Data-Analyst-and-Data-Science/README.md

 ### Contact

-If you have any questions or issues, please contact the repository owner.
+If you have any questions or issues, please contact with me through my email.

 ### License